mepps-md/tor/docs/source/agreements.rst

 If rationaleTypes: durationExtension, fiscalYearExtension were chosen:

-* ‘Agreement End Date’ contacts:period:endDate
+* ‘Agreement End Date’ contacts.period.endDate

 If rationaleTypes: volumeCuts was chosen: